Biden gets punchy as midterms go down to the wire

-When a reporter asked Joe Biden last week if there should be any restrictions on abortion, the president got saucy.
+When a reporter asked President Biden last week if there should be any restrictions on abortion, the president got saucy.

 “In Roe v.
 Wade.
 Read it man.
 You’ll get educated,” Biden said before hastily walking off to board Marine One on the White House South Lawn.